 Several reasons can help account for those years, including recent findings by Dr. Daniel Janies and a team of researchers from the Department of Bioinformatics and Genomics at UNC Charlotte, Atheric Pharmaceutical, and ioGenetics, to be published in an upcoming issue of the journal Cladistics.

 After the 1947 discovery of Zika in Africa, the virus moved through that country and beyond.
-In 1948, the Zika virus was found in the Aedes africanus mosquito, from the Zika forest.
+In 1948, the Zika virus was found in the Aedes africanus mosquito from the Zika forest.
 Then, in 1952, the first human cases of Zika were detected in Uganda and the United Republic of Tanzania, confirming Zika could be transmitted to humans.
 The disease in humans was reported to be mild.

 The year 2007 marked a turning point in Zika's history when the first large Zika outbreak in humans was reported.
-It occurred in the Pacific Island of Yap in the Federated States of Micronesia.
+It occurred in the Pacific island of Yap in the Federated States of Micronesia.
 Until this outbreak, only 14 cases of Zika had been documented in humans.
 Now, it is estimated that 73% of Yap's 11,250 residents over three years old were infected with Zika virus.

 Neurological complications were reported in 58 cases of Zika infections in Brazil on July 9, 2015.
 Twenty-nine of those were confirmed as Guillain-Barré Syndrome, a disorder in which the body's immune system attacks part of the nervous system.
-The first symptoms of this syndrome are tingling sensations in the legs, but the disease can have life-threatening affects on breathing, blood pressure, and heart rate.
+The first symptoms of this syndrome are tingling sensations in the legs, but the disease can have life-threatening effects on breathing, blood pressure, and heart rate.

 Twenty-six newborns with microcephaly were reported on October 23, 2015, at different public and private hospitals in Brazil.
-Microcephaly is defined by the World Health Organization (WHO) as a head circumference below 5th percentile.
+Microcephaly is defined by the World Health Organization (WHO) as a head circumference below the 5th percentile.

 What happened between the mild Zika illnesses of the mid-1900s and the thousands of horrific effects of the virus we've witnessed since 2015?